nasa/cumulus/packages/schemas/README.md

 # @cumulus/schemas

-Utilities for working with and generating schemas
+Utilities for working with and generating cumulus workflow task schemas from common templates

 ## Usage